Preparing for SRCCON 2022

 Use Slack to network and connect during SRCCON

-Every SRCCON is a community—this year’s just happens to be connecting online.
+Every SRCCON is a community—especially when we’re connecting online.
 Our weeklong event Slack is a space to meet other participants, share and discover projects, follow up on sessions, and find emergent conversations.

-Starting Tuesday, you can grab the direct sign-up link from our Eventbrite page.
-Sign yourself up ASAP (including before the conference) so you can start participating right now.
+Starting Tuesday, June 21, you’ll see the direct sign-up link on our Eventbrite page.
+Sign yourself up ASAP (including before the conference) so you can start participating immediately.
 This Slack community will also be a special place that only exists during SRCCON and a couple of days after.
 Once the conference is over, we’ll give everyone a few extra days to save any resources they’d like from the Slack, and afterward, we’ll close down the Slack.